Code-Institute-Submissions/edwardgurney-ClassicHouseStore_OctResub/README.md

 <img src="media/images/rating_listen.png">

-Beneath the product details are some further user ineteration features.
+Beneath the product details are some further user interaction features.
 The user can click 'listen' to be taken to Spotify to listen to the track, users can also go back to store and most importantly 'Add to Basket'.
 This is pre-populated to 1, but when the user hovers in the box, they can adjust the amount by clicking the up and down arrows that appear.

 Finally, the user, if they are logged in, can rate the record out of 5.
 The average rating of the record from all users is also shown, so that users can see how popular a record is.
 All of the functionality that requires the user to login (such as this one) uses login required decorators in the views.py file.

 ### **Basket**

 <img src="media/images/add_to_basket.png">
 The add to basket page is as what one would expect.
 It shows an item number for each product added as well as the record title and the total amount payable.
-Here, the user can also increase or decrease the quantity and if they want to remove the item they can do so by changing the quantityt to zero.
+Here, the user can also increase or decrease the quantity and if they want to remove the item they can do so by changing the quantity to zero.
 The navbar and footers appear as they do on all pages, and this is the page where the user can review their purchase before proceeding to the checkout page.
 They do this by clicking the checkout button.

 <br>